 CONNECTION

-: Determines how the load is spread based on the number of concurrent connections that the backend can handle.RATE
+: Determines how the load is spread based on the total number of connections that the backend can handle.RATE

 : The target maximum number of requests (queries) per second (RPS, QPS).
 The target maximum RPS/QPS can be exceeded if all backends are at or above capacity.UTILIZATION